Overview of Varicocele

 A varicocele can develop in one testicle or both, but in about 85% of cases it develops in the left testicle.
 The left spermatic vein drains into the left renal vein, which transits between the superior mesenteric artery and the aorta; it is theorized that these two arteries can compress the left renal vein and thus impede bloodflow from the spermatic vein, and in the presence of defective venous valves, cause increased distal backpressure and dilation, resulting in formation of a varicocele.

 The right spermatic vein drains directly into the inferior vena cava and develops a varicocele less frequently.
 Because of the distended veins surrounding the testes, blood circulation is impaired and normal heat transfer is altered, resulting in a testicular temperature that is several degrees warmer than normal.
 This is believed to contribute to infertility, as heat can negatively impact the normal production of sperm in the testicle (spermatogenesis).

 Varicocele Incidence and Prevalence

-Incidence of varicocele is 10-20% and the condition develops sometime around puberty.
+Incidence of varicocele is 10-20 percent and the condition develops sometime around puberty.
 The sudden development of varicocele in an older man may indicate a retroperitoneal tumor blocking the spermatic vein, although this is quite rare.

-Approximately 40% of infertile men have a varicocele and among men with secondary infertilitythose who have fathered a child but are no longer able to do soprevalence may be as high as 80%.
+Approximately 40 percent of infertile men have a varicocele and among men with secondary infertilitythose who have fathered a child but are no longer able to do soprevalence may be as high as 80 percent.